 Given the large number of vaccines now recommended, both parents and adult patients often have concerns about whether all the doses are needed.
 The following review of the rationale behind the changes to the child, adolescent, and adult immunization schedules is intended to help clinicians improve their own understanding and explain the rationale to patients.

-Recommendation for Children: Influenza vaccine is recommended annually for children 6 months through 18 years of age.
-Two doses, separated by at least four weeks, should be given to children younger than 9 years of age if they are receiving influenza vaccine for the first time.
+Recommendation for Children: Influenza vaccine is recommended annually for children months through years of age.
+Two doses, separated by at least four weeks, should be given to children if they are receiving influenza vaccine for the first time.
 Also give two doses if the child was vaccinated for the first time the prior season but received only one dose.
-Children 2 years of age and older can receive either LAIV or IIV if they are healthy and not pregnant .
+For the 2016–2017 season, use of live attenuated influenza vaccine (LAIV) is not recommended .

 The expansion of the recommended ages for the vaccination of children and adults against influenza is one of the most significant changes to the schedule in recent years.
 It requires an annual visit to a healthcare provider, including among older children and young adults who typically have low rates of physician visits.